tduffy49/fall2017-cs170proj/README.md

 Due date:December 7th
 Deliverables: Output files for each input file assigned.

-In this phase, each group will be randomly assigned someotherinput files to run their solver on.
+In this phase, each group will be randomly assigned some *other* input files to run their solver on.
 The output in this phase will be used to grade the difficulty of the input files submitted by other students.
 You are not expected to modify your algorithm or code from Phase II, but instead to run your existing solver.
 Note that these input files will be released to you one week into Phase II, and you are free to work and submit outputs to these files during Phase II too.
 The output format in this phase is the same as Phase II, and you will name and zip the files in the same manner as in Phase II but will submit on an assignment corresponding to Phase III.
-Once again,remember to add your partners to the submission on Gradescope.
+Once again, **remember to add your partners to the submission on Gradescope**.

 ## Grading

 Submitting output files in this phase is worth 15%.
 Each input file you are assigned will be worth an equal amount.
-For instance, if you are assigned 40 input files, each will be worth(^1540 )%.
-You willnotbe tested on your performance on the files in this phase, however, do note that it is in your favor to make an attempt to solve the assigned input files, since your input files are graded relative to those of other groups.
+For instance, if you are assigned 40 input files, each will be worth ($\frac{15}{40}$)%.
+You will **not** be tested on your performance on the files in this phase, however, do note that it is in your favor to make an attempt to solve the assigned input files, since your input files are graded relative to those of other groups.